Insomnia: Diagnosis

-In medicine, insomnia is widely measured using the Athens insomnia scale.
-It is measured using eight different parameters related to sleep, finally represented as an overall scale which assesses an individual's sleep pattern.
+In medicine, insomnia is measured using the Athens insomnia scale (AIS).
+It measures eight parameters related to sleep, represented as an overall scale which assesses an individual's sleep quality.
+It has excellent internal consistency and re-test reliability.
+The Athens Insomnia Scale for Non-Clinical Populations (AIS-NCA) has been developed and validated in English, Chinese, and German to identify subclinical manifestations of insomnia in a language simpler than the Athens Insomnia Scale and more suitable for self-report.
+It uses four items to assess sleep problems and three items to assess impaired daytime functioning.

-A qualified sleep specialist should be consulted for the diagnosis of any sleep disorder so the appropriate measures can be taken.
-Past medical history and a physical examination need to be done to eliminate other conditions that could be the cause of insomnia.
-After all other conditions are ruled out a comprehensive sleep history should be taken.
-The sleep history should include sleep habits, medications (prescription and non-prescription), alcohol consumption, nicotine and caffeine intake, co-morbid illnesses, and sleep environment.
-A sleep diary can be used to keep track of the individual's sleep patterns.
-The diary should include time to bed, total sleep time, time to sleep onset, number of awakenings, use of medications, time of awakening, and subjective feelings in the morning.
+A medical history and a physical examination can identify other conditions that could be the cause of insomnia.
+A comprehensive sleep history should include sleep habits and sleep environment, medications (prescription and non-prescription, including supplements), alcohol, nicotine, and caffeine intake, and co-morbid illnesses.
+A sleep diary can be used to track time to bed, total sleep time, time to sleep onset, number of awakenings, use of medications, time of awakening, and subjective feelings in the morning.
 The sleep diary can be replaced or validated by the use of out-patient actigraphy for a week or more, using a non-invasive device that measures movement.

-Workers who complain of insomnia should not routinely have polysomnography to screen for sleep disorders.
-This test may be indicated for patients with symptoms in addition to insomnia, including sleep apnea, obesity, a thick neck diameter, or high-risk fullness of the flesh in the oropharynx.
-Usually, the test is not needed to make a diagnosis, and insomnia especially for working people can often be treated by changing a job schedule to make time for sufficient sleep and by improving sleep hygiene.
+Not everyone who suffers from insomnia should routinely have a polysomnography study to screen for sleep disorders, but it may be indicated for those with risk factors for sleep apnea, including obesity, a thick neck diameter, or fullness of the flesh in the oropharynx.
+For most people, the test is not needed to make a diagnosis, and insomnia can often be treated by changing their schedule to make time for sufficient sleep and by improving sleep hygiene.

-Some patients may need to do an overnight sleep study to determine if insomnia is present.
+Some patients may need an overnight sleep study in a sleep lab.
 Such a study will commonly involve assessment tools including a polysomnogram and the multiple sleep latency test.
-Specialists in sleep medicine are qualified to diagnose disorders within the, according to the ICSD, 81 major sleep disorder diagnostic categories.
-Patients with some disorders, including delayed sleep phase disorder, are often mis-diagnosed with primary insomnia; when a person has trouble getting to sleep and awakening at desired times, but has a normal sleep pattern once asleep, a circadian rhythm disorder is a likely cause.
+Specialists in sleep medicine are qualified to diagnose disorders according to the ICSD, 81 major sleep disorder diagnostic categories.
+Patients with some disorders, including delayed sleep phase disorder, are often misdiagnosed with primary insomnia; when a person has trouble getting to sleep and awakening at desired times, but has a normal sleep pattern once asleep, a circadian rhythm disorder is a likely cause.

-In many cases, insomnia is co-morbid with another disease, side-effects from medications, or a psychological problem.
+In many cases, insomnia is co-morbid with another disease, side effects from medications, or a psychological problem.
 Approximately half of all diagnosed insomnia is related to psychiatric disorders.
 For those who have depression, "insomnia should be regarded as a co-morbid condition, rather than as a secondary one;" insomnia typically predates psychiatric symptoms.
 "In fact, it is possible that insomnia represents a significant risk for the development of a subsequent psychiatric disorder."
-Insomnia occurs in between 60% and 80% of people with depression.
-This may partly be due to treatment used for depression.
+Insomnia occurs in between 60% and 80% of people with depression and can be a side effect of medications that treat depression.

-Determination of causation is not necessary for a diagnosis.
+The determination of causation is not necessary for a diagnosis.